-You'll love Grandma's old fashioned iced tea recipes.
-They make delicious iced teas that truly refresh.
-As a bonus, these easy-to-make beverages contain only wholesome, all-natural ingredients, and you control the sweetness.
+You'll love Grandma's naturally flavored iced tea recipes.
+These delicious tea beverages truly refresh, and they are easy-to-make containing all-natural ingredients, and you get to control the sweetness.

-I'm not a hot tea drinker, but I do love a tall glass of sweet iced tea, especially in hot weather.
+I'm not a hot tea drinker, but I do love a tall glass of sweet iced tea, especially in warm weather.
 It's a drink that refreshes and satisfies.
 Be sure to try the iced teas flavored with mint, rhubarb, or wild strawberry.
-And nobody can resist the recipe for Southern iced tea.
-It's so refreshingly different!
+And nobody can resist the Southern iced tea.

 Mom's Recipe Scrapbooks (c.
 1920s)